-There’s nothing more frustrating for a technical type rebuilding a house than to spend considerable time and trouble installing a stunning WiFi system intended to give every inch of the house full coverage, and then to find that it doesn’t work.
-And deeply frustrating when it seemed to work some of the time and not others.
+There’s nothing more frustrating than for you to spend hours installing an all-singing WiFi system in your home, only to find that it doesn’t work.
+And even more frustrating – when it seems to work some of the time and not others.

 The answer?
-Call in Invisible Network to perform a full WiFi Survey and Audit.
+Ask Invisible Network to perform a full WiFi Survey and Audit.

 That’s what customer Olly Norton did when his new system was causing him problems.
-It didn’t take long for Mark and the team to discover what was going on, it was twisted pairs!
-Using a very clever and extremely expensive piece of testing equipment Mark was able to identify which of the several access points had been wired incorrectly, check each for a good signal and advise Olly how to correct the problem.
+It didn’t take us long to discover what was going on – it was twisted pairs.
+Using a very clever and extremely expensive piece of testing equipment, we were able to identify which of the several access points had been wired incorrectly, check each for a good signal and advise Olly how to correct the problem.

 I have a lovely neat cabinet downstairs with a patch panel, switch and router all enclosed within.
 Fixing the split pairs in the wiring has made the world of difference.
 I’m getting between 2 and 3 times the speeds I was before but crucially the intermittent and unreliable performance has gone.
 Most brilliant of all is the wired backbone now works exactly as I originally wanted and I have been able to add access points without issue in about 2 minutes.
 Given that I have spent dozens of hours of frustration trying to set these up previously and just been unable to get it to work as it should; this is simply a delight!

 I would never have found that split pair problem and would have remained frustrated and annoyed that I was unable to set up a simple wireless network.
 Who knows how long I would have put up with slow, unreliable internet and patchy wifi.

 Thanks to your service I now have super-fast and reliable wifi coverage in every part of my home and garden – and you can quote me on that ????